 Officially, TIDAL has better sound quality, but as I explained in the previous section, I just didn’t see it.

-Can you use either TIDAL or Qobuz for free?
+Can you use either TIDAL or Qobuz on your current digital hardware system?

 In this section, I will go over the pricing structures of TIDAL and Qobuz and examine which one gives you a better bang for your buck.